CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Callendar writes "month" with the final H almost completely closed, and not very circular.
 (Supplement, Examples of Abbreviations, below.)

-TH-initial: See Word Parts for raised mode.
+TH-initial: See Abbreviating Principles for raised mode.
 Optional.

 THER: H with R inside.
 Omit the T. (Same as HR.)

-See Word Parts, TH- for TH at the beginning of a word.
+See Abbreviating Principles, TH- for TH at the beginning of a word.